eksant/global-express/README.md

 # Global Express

 A Command line interface for instantly building an express server.
-Create models, graphql (resolvers and schema) and rest-api (controllers, routes and services) in matter of seconds.
+Create models, graphql (resolvers and schema), rest-api (controllers, routes and services) and doc-api (swagger) in matter of seconds.

 ## Installation